nvidia-holoscan/holoscan-sdk/docs/gxf/doc/cuda/CudaExtension.rst

 :code:`nvidia::gxf::CudaStream` handle must be allocated by :code:`nvidia::gxf::CudaStreamPool`.
 Its lifecycle is valid until explicitly recycled through :code:`nvidia::gxf::CudaStreamPool.releaseStream()` or implicitly until :code:`nvidia::gxf::CudaStreamPool` is deactivated.

 You may call :code:`stream()` to get the native ``cudaStream_t`` handle, and to submit GPU operations.
 After the submission, GPU takes over the input tensors/buffers and keeps them in use.
-To prevent host carelessly releasing these in-use buffers, CUDA Codelet needs to call :code:`record(event, input_entity, sync_cb)` to extend :code:`input_entity`'s lifecycle until GPU completely consumes it.
+To prevent the host carelessly releasing these in-use buffers, CUDA Codelet needs to call :code:`record(event, input_entity, sync_cb)` to extend :code:`input_entity`'s lifecycle until the GPU completely consumes it.
 Alternatively, you may call :code:`record(event, event_destroy_cb)` for native ``cudaEvent_t`` operations and free in-use resource via :code:`event_destroy_cb`.

 It is required to have a :code:`nvidia::gxf::CudaStreamSync` in the graph pipeline after all the CUDA operations.
-See more details in :code:`nvidia::gxf::CudaStreamSync`
+See more details in :code:`nvidia::gxf::CudaStreamSync`.

 * Component ID: 5683d692-7884-11eb-9338-c3be62d576be
 * Defined in: gxf/cuda/cuda_stream.hpp